kipperz/discord-logger/readme.md

 # Discord Logger

-Discord Logger is an open-source bot designed to meticulously track and log server events in Discord.
+Discord Logger is an open-source bot designed to meticulously log messages and events in Discord without the bloat of an all-in-one bot.
 Written in python using the discord.py library, this bot is easy to setup and can log multiple servers.
 Coded for use with or without a mongodb database.

 📝 **About**:
 Discord Logger is in early-development and is brought to you by kipperz, streamer [twitch.tv/kipperzGG](https://twitch.tv/kipperzGG) and owner/developer of [discord.gg/kipperz](https://discord.gg/kipperz).